Skip navigation

 Department: Sport, Exercise and Rehabilitation

-I am currently a Lecturer in Exercise Physiology having completed my Ph.D at Northumbria University in 2020.
+I am currently an Assistant Professor in Exercise Physiology having completed my Ph.D at Northumbria University in 2020.
 Before moving to Northumbria, I completed my undergraduate and masters degrees at the University of Brighton.

-I currently teach on the BSc Applied Sport and Exercise Science and MSc Strength and Conditioning degrees on modules such as Fundamentals of Human Physiology, Physiology of Strength and Conditioning, and Contemporary Issues in Strength and Conditioning.
+I primarily teach on the BSc Sport and Exercise Science and MSc Strength and Conditioning degrees on modules such as Fundamentals of Human Physiology and Physiology of Strength and Conditioning.

 Paul Ansdell

-My research focuses on diversity in physiology.
-Specifically, how age, sex, and hormonal status interact to determine physiological function in health and disease.
-I aim to detail the interaction between systems and quantify acute responses and chronic adaptation to interventions, such as exercise.
+My research focuses on how age, sex, and hormonal status interact to determine physiological function in health and disease.

 • Please visit the Pure Research Information Portal for further information